 In 2010, we commenced internet retail banking operations in the Netherlands and began accepting savings deposits as part of our funding diversification strategy.
 In 2011, we expanded our Portuguese operations via the acquisition of the operational leasing and fleet management company Multirent.
-In 2012, we incorporated an operating legal entity in Russia and we expect to become fully operational in the Russian fleet and vehicle management market in 2013.
-To expand our Italian operations we signed a sale purchase agreement with Banco Bilbao Vizcaya Argentaria, S.A.
-(BBVA) in 2012 to acquire their Italian fleet and vehicle leasing activities and the transaction closed on 27 February, 2013.
+In 2012, we incorporated an operating legal entity in Russia and became fully operational in the Russian fleet and vehicle management market in 2013.
+In 2013 we also expanded both our Italian and Austrian operations through the acquisition of BBVA (Auto) Renting and BAWAG P.S.K.
+Fuhrparkleasing, respectively.
+In January 2014 LeasePlan expanded its North American service offering to include Canada.
+LeasePlan and the Canadian fleet management company Foss National Leasing Ltd. ("FNL") entered into a licensing agreement whereby FNL will operate a newly formed subsidiary of FNL, LeasePlan Canada.
+With the launch of LeasePlan Canada, LeasePlan now has complete North American coverage with locations in the US, Mexico and Canada.